Frequently Asked Questions about

 With the fourth printing, we are now providing a digital download of the student worksheet file.

-Instructions for downloading this file without having to pay full price are located inside each of these fourth printing Teacher books.
-If you already have one of the first three printings of the Worksheet book(s), you can request access to the digital file without having to pay for it again.
+Instructions for downloading this free file are located inside each of these fourth printing Teacher books.
+If you already have one of the first three printings of the Worksheet book(s) and can no longer access the CD with your computer, you can request access to the digital file without having to pay for it again.
+(If you can access the CD, simply save the file to your hard drive; you already have the digital file.)

 You can purchase the file at the same price as the Teacher Answer key book, but without the answer key, it will be fairly useless.
 No refunds are provided for digital files that are purchased at full price.